Initial data for perturbed Kerr black holes on hyperboloidal slices: The Kerr solution in ACMC-slices

 we obtain asymptotic conditions for $A(\sigma,\mu)$,

 with $a_0$ being a linear function of $\mu$.
 As such an angular dependence would introduce a coordinate asymmetry regarding the equatorial plane, we choose $a_0$ to be a constant, which, in turn, implies that $a_1$ also becomes constant.
+A detailed derivation of eqs.~(\ref{eq:A0}-\ref{eq:A3}) can be found in~\cite{Schinkel:2013tka}.

 As mentioned above, we need to ensure that the corresponding slices $\tau={\rm constant}$ are spacelike, which means that the conformal lapse is well defined everywhere.
 Now, for numerical reasons, it would be desirable to have a ``very'' smooth function $\tilde\alpha$, meaning that a spectral expansion with respect to Chebyshev polynomials shows a rapid exponential fall-off of the corresponding coefficients $|c^{(\tilde\alpha)}_k|$\,\footnote{ As a representative, we consider $\tilde\alpha(\sigma,\mu=0)$, i.e.~the conformal lapse as a function of $\sigma\in[0,\sigma_{\rm h}]$ along the equatorial plane $\theta=\pi/2$.}.
 Indeed we find that a rapid convergence rate of these coefficients is a good indication of high numerical accuracy of the results obtained from the subsequent pseudo-spectral solution of the constraints.
 We thus aim at a choice for the function $A$ such that on the one hand the conditions (\ref{eq:A0})-(\ref{eq:A3}) are satisfied and on the other hand the $|c^{(\tilde\alpha)}_k|$ fall off rapidly.